wasabigeek/blog/content/blog/why-is-polymorphism-important/index.md

 ```
 We don't actually know what `some_object` is!
 Nor does it actually matter.
 Many different implementations could replace `some_object`, and so long as they have the same interface (i.e. have the method `#do_the_right_thing`), the program would still run.

-## Why polymorphism?
+## Why use polymorphism?
 In another [blog post](https://blog.cleancoder.com/uncle-bob/2014/11/24/FPvsOO.html), Martin says:

 > There really is only one benefit to Polymorphism; but it’s a big one.
 It is the inversion of source code and run time dependencies.

-Let's concretise this benefit with an example: caching in a web framework like Rails.
+It wasn't initially obvious to me what that meant, so let's concretise this with an example: caching in a web framework like Rails.
 There are multiple options out there for caches - for example, Rails supports a `FileStore`, a `MemCacheStore` and a `RedisCacheStore`.
 For the sake of illustration, imagine that the caches all had their own interfaces:
 ```ruby
 def example_method
   # do stuff